mcastling/mcastling.github.io/NUItutorials/flex-container.md

 <a name="layoutexample"></a>
 ### Example of creating Flexbox layout using FlexContainer

-Now let's see how to create a Gallery like layout (as shown below) using FlexContainer.
+This example creates a Gallery like layout (as shown below) using FlexContainer.

 ![ ](./Images/flex-container/flexbox-demo.jpg)

-Firstly, we create a flex container as the whole view and set its resize policy to fill its parent (i.e. the _window_).
+1. Firstly, we create a flex container as the whole view, and set its resize policy to fill its parent (the _window_).

 ~~~{.cs}
 // Create the main flex container